 The Classic Inca Trail hike to Machu Picchu is one of the most popular hiking trails in the world.
 It is also one of the most difficult and challeging hikes in Peru, with an average elevation gain of 1,000 meters (3,280 feet) and a maximum elevation of 4,215 meters (13,828 feet).
-Hikers should book their tours far in advance and start a trainning plan to complete this hike.
+Hikers should book their tours far in advance and start a training plan to complete this hike.

 The Inca Trail Altitude